 The kings of the 6th Dynasty are presented with their pyramids in their order with the decline of the old Kingdom and on into the chaos of the First Intermediate Period.
 The author present a quick overview of dynasties 7-10 as well as the first half of the 11th Dynasty including the literature of the period.

 With the start of the Middle Kingdom, we are next on to the reign of Mentuhotep II and the king's funerary monument at Deir el Bahari including the discovery of the tombs of his queens beneath.
 Little is said of the kings who follow in this dynasty.

 Zaky Iskander moves on to the impressive rulers of the 12th Dynasty and the accomplishments including the building of pyramids and temples and the transfer of the capital to Ithet-tawy.
 The military expeditions are told as are expeditions to recover materials for building.

-Of note in the next dynasty is the reign of Ramesses III and the collapse of society at the end of the New Kingdom with the robberies of the royal tombs in the period of Ramesses IX.
-From here we are on to the "Decadence period" in which we are presented with some interesting information of the genealogy of the 21st Dynasty families.
+Of note in the next dynasty are the reign of Ramesses III and the collapse of society at the end of the New Kingdom with the robberies of the royal tombs in the period of Ramesses IX.
+From here we are on to the "Decadence period" in which we are presented with some interesting information on the genealogy of the 21st Dynasty families.

 The dynasties leading up to the conquest of Egypt by Alexander the great are briefly covered in a few pages.
 "Brief History of Pharaonic Egypt By Zaky Iskander" was exactly that though I found that it was a good short summary with a couple of interesting and unusual details.